nicbou/markdown-notes/readme.md

 `deploy.sh` will pull code from the git repository, sync the database, collect static files and minimize them before restarting the server.
 It is used by `webhooks.js`, but can also be called manually.

+## Docker

+You can also build your own docker image:

+1. Rename `markdown_notes/local_settings.py.template` and update it with your own settings.
+Some values in `settings.py` need to be set in environment variables.
+2. Run `docker build -t markdown-notes .`
+3. Run `docker -p 8000:80 -d markdown-notes`
+4. Open your browser at [localhost:8000](http://localhost:8000)

 ##Get involved

 You can contribute to Markdown Notes by looking at the submitted issues and sending pull requests with your fixes.